Joe Borowski (politician): Political career

 There are conflicting views as to Borowski's performance in cabinet.
 Some claim that he was a committed Public Works Minister, who often conducted personal inspections of road renewal projects and demanded efficient results.
 Others allege that he treated provincial bureaucrats with contempt, and ran his ministries in a highly centralized manner.
 Assessments of his job performance, however, were soon overshadowed by controversies unrelated to his ministerial duties.

 On February 17, 1971, Borowski made derogatory comments about aboriginal Canadians, veterans and people with disabilities during an address to NDP supporters in Winnipeg.
 Former party leader Russell Paulley openly criticized his remarks, and Borowski was nearly dropped from cabinet before agreeing to a public apology.

 Borowski was known for his social conservatism on subjects such as pornography and abortion, and frequently expressed his views on these subjects in public debate.
-He was dropped from cabinet on September 8, 1971 after making several intemperate remarks on the subject of abortion, which included mocking a group of protesters who had arrived on the legislative grounds to support abortion services.
+He was dropped from cabinet on September 8, 1971, after making several intemperate remarks on the subject of abortion, which included mocking a group of protesters who had arrived on the legislative grounds to support abortion services.
 As a backbencher, he tried to prevent public funds from being spent on hospitals which provided out-of-province abortion referrals.

 Borowski finally left the NDP caucus on June 25, 1972, arguing that the Schreyer government's new film censorship board would not adequately prevent pornographic movies from entering the province.
 He initially sat as an "independent New Democrat", and later left the NDP entirely.

 In the provincial election of 1973, Borowski ran as an independent candidate in the north-end Winnipeg riding of Point Douglas, and lost to NDP incumbent Donald Malinowski by more than 2,500 votes.
-Borowski's campaign was based almost entirely on a pro-life platform.
+Borowski's campaign was based almost entirely on an anti-abortion platform.
 He never ran for public office again after this loss.
 After briefly supporting Pierre Trudeau's Liberal government in the mid-1970s, Borowski abandoned partisan politics entirely.
 In later years, he criticized all major parties as ineffective on issues such as abortion.